EwilsonS/Evan_Wilson_JavaS1/README.md

     public String getName() {return name;}
     //setters
     public void setName(String name) {this.name = name;}

+    /*
+    Java Object hashCode() is a native method and returns the integer hash code value of the object.
+The general contract of hashCode() method is: Multiple invocations of hashCode() should return the same integer value, unless the object property is modified that is being used in the equals() method.
+    */

     // equals, for testing
     @Override
     public boolean equals(Object o) {